 The class is designed for mid-year to advanced students who are in need of a solid and deeper background in the theoretical understandings of professional critical social theorists.
 We will examine critical theory, postmodern philosophies, feminist theory, multiculturalism, queer theory, masculinity studies, cultural studies, critical race social theories, and religion.
 We will compare critical theories, critical social theories, and religion.
-We will compare critical theories, critical social theories, and their responses in the context of the current religious nationalism occurring in the United States.
+We will compare critical theories, critical social theories, and religious nationalism occurring in the United States.
 What are the strengths and weaknesses of the discussed approaches in respect to textual interpretation, social analysis, and the development of social movements?
 What are (or should be) the community church's response to questions raised in these conversations?